intoxstudio/restrict-user-access/readme.txt

 * Shortcode to restrict content in your posts or pages more granular
 * **[NEW]** API to use in your Theme Templates

-= Conditional restrictions =
+= Conditional Restrictions =

-Create restrictions for the following contexts, in any combination:
+Add restrictions to your Access Levels for the following contexts, in any combination:

 * Singulars - e.g. posts or pages
 * (Custom) Post Types